TheGoodlike13/liberty_or_death/README.md

 This is in the interest of perspective.
 And maybe even learning something!

 To begin, I assume that at the end of this wizard we should have a working Kerberos server installed.
-It may or may not run, but it definitely can be started.
+I hope it will also run automatically.

 First we are asked for the default realm.
 Now what exactly is a realm?
 Let us speculate based on an entirely surface understanding of the question :D